-This is a love song, and unlike many of Moerane’s other love songs inspired by the poets whom he set, this one is not about a fictional subject.
+Unlike Moerane’s other love songs inspired by the poets he set, Sylvia is not about a fictional subject.
 Sylvia Ntombentsha Zongola was a real person.
 She was a student at Mfundisweni Teacher Training Institute in Pondoland, near the south-eastern seaboard of South Africa, a college of education where Moerane taught in the late 1950s.
 The song, Sylvia may have been written when she graduated, and the lyrics suggest that this is when they parted.
-For some years afterwards, however, they saw each other, because she lived just across the border from where Moerane worked in Lesotho.
-The melodic and harmonic writing is almost Mahlerian – the opening phrase is reminiscent of one of Mahler’s Rüchekrt Lieder.
+For some years afterwards, however, they saw each other, because she lived just across the border in South Africa from where Moerane worked in Lesotho.
+The melodic and harmonic writing is almost Mahlerian – the opening phrase is reminiscent of one of Mahler’s Rückert Lieder.
 The middle section provides light-hearted relief with its ragtime style, but the overwhelming emotion is one of profound longing.
-Several renditions are shown below, to give a taste of how this very popular work has been treated in varied and interesting ways.
+Several very different renditions are available on Youtube including the one below, by the Glorious Sound choir, made in May 2021.